telerik/fiddler-jam-docs/portal/portal-logs.md

 - [Using and editing the log details](#log-details) such as its title, description, and so on.

-- [Investigating the captured data of the requests and responses](#inspecting-traffic)&mdash;The session data includes the headers and bodies of each HTTP or HTTPS request and response.
+- [Investigating the captured data of the requests and responses](#inspecting-traffic)&mdash;The session data includes the headers and bodies of each HTTP or HTTPS Request and response.
 With Fiddler Jam version 1.4.0 and above, you can also inspect WebSocket handshake and messages.

 - [Inspecting the browser events](#browser-events)&mdash;Each log contains the browser events triggered from user interactions with the page during the recording.